kenkouot/hapi-i18next/README.md

 # hapi-i18next
 [i18next integration](https://github.com/i18next/i18next-node) for [hapijs](https://github.com/hapijs/hapi)

+## Installation
+This plugin is available as an npm module.
+Simply run: `npm install --save hapi-i18next`.

+## Introduction
 This plugin sets up and registers two methods in your hapi server: `server.methods.i18n.getInstance()` and `server.methods.i18n.translateWithCache`.
 Using hapi server methods allows us to set up caching schemes for the translate method.
 Examples of how to integrate these server methods into your application:
 ```js